About Readville Campus

 Readville Campus would open Sprague Pond, which has been surrounded by industrial and private residential properties for decades, to the public.
 A new park featuring picnic areas, seating areas and walkways would be constructed, and wetlands along the site’s pond frontage would be restored.
 At the pond’s edge would be a new 5,980-square-foot, 150-seat restaurant, in addition to a pondside lounge available to both residents and community members for public meetings and events.
 Over 90% of vehicle parking at Readville Campus would be located below grade.
 A total of 532 parking spaces would be constructed at Readville Campus, including a 492-space below-grade parking garage.
 An additional 40 short-term spaces would be located at grade.
 Zipcar spaces and a bike-share facility would be located on site.

-The Readville Campus development would be built to a minimum of LEED Silver energy efficiency standards, and would feature sustainable features including drought-tolerant landscaping that reduces irrigation, a vegetative podium that reduces runoff, low-flow plumbing and solar panels on all four buildings.
+The Readville Campus development would be built to a minimum of LEED Silver energy efficiency standards and would feature sustainable features including drought-tolerant landscaping that reduces irrigation, a vegetative podium that reduces runoff, low-flow plumbing and solar panels on all four buildings.
 Readville Campus would replace four existing warehouse and maintenance buildings.
-Construction of Readville Campus is anticipated to commence in mid-2018 and last approximately 18-24 months, with a targeted opening of late 2019; the developer may choose to construct the project in phases.
 The following are renderings of Readville Campus: